ZhengPeng7/GLCNet/README.md

 ### MovieNet-CS

 To extend person search framework to a more challenging task, i.e., character search (CS).
 We borrow the character detection and ID annotations from the [MovieNet](http://movienet.site/) dataset to organize MovieNet-CS, and set different levels of training set and different gallery size same as CUHK-SYSU.
 MovieNet-CS is saved exactly the same format and structure as CUHK-SYSU, which could be of great convenience to further research and experiments.
-If you want to use MovieNet-CS, please download movie frames on the official website of MovieNet and our reorganized annotations [here](#).
+If you want to use MovieNet-CS, please download movie frames on the official website of MovieNet and our reorganized annotations [here(TBD)](#).

 ### Acknowledgement